Mercy Thompson: Moon Called

-Moon Called is the beginning of the story of Mercedes Thompson.
+Moon Called is the first novel in the Mercy Thompson series.
 Mercy's life is not exactly normal.
 Her next-door neighbor is a werewolf, her former boss is a grumpy old fae, and she is fixing a Volkswagen bus for a vampire.
 But then, Mercy is not exactly normal herself.

 She's a walker, not only capable of shifting into coyote shape at will but also possessed of a sharp nose for scenting other creatures and an ability to sense magic when it is at work.
 So when a teenage werewolf approaches Mercy asking for work, she knows what he is immediately.
 She also knows it would be more prudent to refuse him, but he looks so desperate that she hires him anyway.

 Turns out the werewolf, who goes by Mac, has escaped from a laboratory where he was being experimented on.
 When bad guys show up looking for him and Mercy kills one of them, also a werewolf, she realizes it's time to turn the matter over to the local Alpha werewolf, who also happens to be her next-door divorced neighbor Adam.

 Before you can say "from the frying pan into the fire," things go awry and Mercy finds and just barely saves a wounded Adam, whose fifteen-year-old daughter Jesse has been kidnapped by the same people who came after Mac.
 To help Adam heal, Mercy must take him to Montana, and the pack of werewolves who raised her.
 There we meet Bran, leader of all the North American werewolves, whose son Samuel is the man whom Mercy once loved and lost.

 Eventually, Adam, Samuel and Mercy return to the Tri-Cities to search for Adam's missing daughter.
 In the process they have encounters with fae, vampires, other werewolves, and a witch or two.
 Mercy must contend not only with all these creatures but with Adam and Samuel's interest in her and the territorial contentiousness that results from it.